We’ve entered the world of Dark Social, which is such a fancy name. It also sounds so SciFi. Still, it’s not something you as a marketer can ignore.

 How do you do it?

-Post to all of them.
+✅Post to all of them.
 Then look after 1 week (just an example) and see if your post is still the first one in the group.
-All our experiments showed that these groups are dead.
+All our experiments showed that those groups are dead if that happens.

 If it goes down: it means some of those 30 groups bring traffic, and then you can narrow it down further.

 If it doesn’t go down: it means that posting to those 30 groups is highly irrelevant for your blog marketing strategy, because they bring no real results for you.